nov314k/surveying/README.md

 Scripts to automate data-processing jobs in land surveying.
+See individual folders for more information.